 For many law firms, law firm management structures haven’t changed much over the past 100 years.
 There is a managing partner and firm partners.
 There may also potentially be equity partners and non-equity partners.
 And then there are associates and staff, including legal assistants, paralegals, receptionists, and office managers.
 Depending on the size of the law firm, there may also be IT managers and an HR department.

 This is a strict hierarchy, with equity partners at the top reaping the most rewards for the firm’s success.
 But it doesn’t have to be that way.
 For example, Cynthia Morgan-Reed of Vanst Law has structured her firm so that attorneys make 70% of what they collect.

 Think of a way to structure the management of your own law firm in a way that works best for you and your goals.
-Maybe the managing partner hands off a lot of responsibility to the office manager, and compensates them appropriately, for example.
+Maybe the managing partner hands off a lot of responsibility to the law firm managers, and compensates them appropriately, for example.

 Even if you’re a solo lawyer or if you’ve got staff, try thinking outside the box in terms of how they’re recognized and compensated.

 In terms of law firm business structures, there are pros and cons to structuring your firm as a limited liability partnership (LLP), limited liability company (LLC) or something else.
 This article provides a good and concise overview of the different options.